Where the Wild Things Are Film Review

 Where the Wild Things Are Trailer

-Directed by Spike Jonze
+This movie is directed by Spike Jonze

-Starring Max Records, Catherine Keener, Mark Ruffalo and others
+This movie is starring Max Records, Catherine Keener, Mark Ruffalo and others

-I rate it 3/5 stars ***
+I rate WHERE THE WILD THING ARE the movie 3/5 stars ***

 Where the Wild Things Are movie inspired party banner